atrauzzi/protoculture/readme.md

 While Protoculture is authored in TypeScript, you can definitely use it from regular ES as well.

 #### Bundles
-Bundles represent the first level of execution, whether in a console or in a browser.
-Modules that contain Bundles are often also your entrypoint scripts, instantiating the Bundle and calling its `run` method.
-Protoculture includes inversify for dependency injection, Bundles initialize this system and act as the top of the graph.
+Bundles represent a like-static pre-execution phase.
+The module that contains your Bundle is often also your entrypoint script, instantiating the Bundle and calling its `run` method.
+Protoculture includes inversify for inversion of control, `Bundles` initialize this system and act as the top of the dependency graph.

-The other role of the `Bundle` is to act as a language-level root for an entire dependency graph.
-Regardless of what bundler you choose to use, protoculture bundles are where everything begins!
+The other role of the `Bundle` is to act as a language-level root for an entire module graph.
+Regardless of what bundler you choose to use, protoculture `Bundles` are where everything begins!

 Because bundles are the first thing run in a protoculture application, the bundle module automatically includes popular polyfills/ponyfills.